byx020119/mmdet3d_demo/README.md

 PS: Ensure that the version of torch and cuda is consistent with the version of mmcv-full and mmdet.

 ## 2. Run

+Download the weights from releases, and put it in the ./weights/ folder.

 ```sh
 python pcd_demo.py data/kitti/kitti_000008.bin configs/second/hv_second_secfpn_6x8_80e_kitti-3d-car.py weights/hv_second_secfpn_6x8_80e_kitti-3d-car_20200620_230238-393f000c.pth --show
 ```